-Keep your windshield and all the glass on your vehicle clean-inside and out.
+Keep your windshield and all the glass on your vehicle clean - inside and out.
 Glare at night is made much worse by dirt on the glass.
 Even the inside of the glass can build up a film caused by dust.
-Tobacco smoke also makes inside glass surfaces very filmy and can be a vision hazard if it's left there.

 Dirty glass makes lights dazzle and flash more than clean glass would, making the pupils of your eyes contract repeatedly.
-You might even want to keep a cloth and some glass cleaner in your vehicle if you need to clean your glass frequently.

 Remember that your headlights light up far less of a roadway when you are in a turn or curve.
 Keep your eyes moving; that way, it's easier to pick out dimly lighted objects.
 Just as your headlights should be checked regularly for proper aim, so should your eyes be examined regularly.
-Some drivers suffer from night blindness-the inability to see in dim light-and aren't even aware of it.
+Some drivers suffer from night blindness - the inability to see in dim light - and aren't even aware of it.

-Driving in the Rain
+■ Driving in the Rain

 Rain and wet roads can mean driving trouble.
 On a wet road you can't stop, accelerate or turn as well because your tire-to-road traction isn't as good as on dry roads.
 And, if your tires don't have much tread left, you'll get even less traction.
 It's always wise to go slower and be cautious if rain starts to fall while you are driving.
 The surface may get wet suddenly when your reflexes are tuned for driving on dry pavement.

 The heavier the rain, the harder it is to see.
 Even if your windshield wiper blades are in good shape, a heavy rain can make it harder to see road signs and traffic signals, pavement markings, the edge of the road, and even people walking.
-Road spray can often be worse for vision than rain, especially if it comes from a dirty road.

-So it is wise to keep your wiping equipment in good shape and keep your windshield washer tank filled.
+It's wise to keep your wiping equipment in good shape and keep your windshield washer tank filled.
 Replace your windshield wiper inserts when they show signs of streaking or missing areas on the windshield, or when strips of rubber start to separate from the inserts.

-Driving too fast through large water puddles or even going through some vehicle washes can cause problems, too.
+Driving too fast through large water puddles or even going through some car washes can cause problems, too.
 The water may affect your brakes.
 Try to avoid puddles.
 But if you can't, try to slow down before you hit them.

 Wet brakes can cause accidents.
 They won't work well in a quick stop and may cause pulling to one side.
 You could lose control of the vehicle.

-After driving through a large puddle of water or a vehicle wash, apply your brake pedal lightly until your brakes work normally.
+After driving through a large puddle of water or a car wash, apply your brake pedal lightly until your brakes work normally.